 Comparing the Flowers

-This picture compares the origami kusudama folded from 6 inch x 6 inch origami paper to a kusudama made from five dollar bills.
+This picture compares the origami kusudama folded from 6-inch x 6-inch origami paper to a kusudama made from five one-dollar bills.
 You can see that they are similar in appearance, despite the change in materials.
-Mixing the flowers together would result in a very unique gift for a graduation or wedding celebration!
+Mixing the flowers together would result in a very unique gift for a graduation or wedding celebration.

 07 of 07